Out and About

 GOLF – The area offers a choice of 9 and 18 hole courses in the vicinity.
 The 18 hole Par 72 course at Cardigan Golf Club is in the most beautiful setting overlooking Cardigan Bay and the Teifi estuary and presents an ever changing challenge.

 Fishing – The River Teifi, which flows through nearby Cenarth is one of the premier salmon and sea trout fishing rivers in Wales.
-Fishing is available on some 24 miles of the lower River Teifi, which is owned by the Teifi Trout Association – Day and weekly permits are available from Cenarth Falls Holiday Park, Cenarth, during normal office hours: Please note everyone must be in possession of the National Rivers Authority Licence before commencing fishing.
+Fishing is available on some 24 miles of the lower River Teifi, which is owned by the Teifi Trout Association from whom permits can be obtained.
+Please note everyone must be in possession of the National Rivers Authority Licence before commencing fishing.
 Excellent sea fishing also available from shore or by boat.

 Nearby local attractions also offered are: